nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

   - `markdowns` RMarkdown and Markdown files

+  - `reference` Reference genome, adapter sequences, and others

+  - `scripts` Scripting codes

 > Hint: New directories can be created using the `mkdir` command in Unix
 > shell.

 #### Move data to appropriate directories

-  - Move raw fastq files to the `raw_fastq` folder.
+  - Copy raw fastq files to the `raw_fastq` folder.

-  - Move the fasta file of the reference genome (`mme_physalia_testdata_chr24.fa`) and the Nextera adapter file (`NexteraPE_NT.fa`) to the `reference` folder
+  - Copy the fasta file of the reference genome (`mme_physalia_testdata_chr24.fa`) and the Nextera adapter file (`NexteraPE_NT.fa`) to the `reference` folder

+> Hint: Files can be copied using the `cp` command.

 #### Create a sample list